vodapp/docs/README.md

 # docs
-What is VodApp? - deploy your app from github and just a look
+What is VodApp? - just deploy your app from github repository and have a look :)

 is a cloud platform that lets companies build, deliver, monitor and scale apps